-Some of the exhibitors brought their marvelous pieces and they are available to explain the details of each object.
+Some of the exhibitors bring their marvelous pieces and they are available to explain the details of each object.
 It is not necessary to buy, but you can admire what is interesting to you.
-I like a lot some of the stands, cured in the aspect and in the selection of artworks.
-They really represent Italian Fine Art.
-The prices were not too high, but this is also a sign of the time.
-In fact, in last years antiques, because of the crisis, decrease a lot the value.
+I like a lot some of the stands, cured in the aspect and the selection of artworks.
+They represent Italian fine art.
+The prices are maybe a bit higher than usual, but you can treat.
+In last years antiques, because of the crisis, decrease a lot the value.
 So you can easily find affordable prices.

-In the last exhibitions in Lombardy and Emilia Romagna, starting from Milan, I had the impression that it was again going up, but today I saw that it is not properly like that.
-On one side it is a pity, but on the other side, it means that it is still possible to invest in Italian Fine Art.
+In the last exhibitions in Lombardy and Emilia Romagna, starting from Milan, I had the impression that the sector is again going up.
+It means that it is still possible to invest in Italian fine art.
 You can buy for good prices and wait for the value to go up.
-Also, in the exposition, there are some special artworks, from the Mediterranean area and Africa or Asia is becoming more present.
-Like pieces from Roman, Greek and Egyptian time.
-There is one expert dealer that work with the authorization of the archeological superintendency.
+Also, at the expositions, there are some special artworks.
+Ancient art from the Mediterranean area and Africa or Asia is becoming more present.
+Like pieces from Roman, Greek, and Egyptian time.
+There are a few expert dealers that work with the authorization of the archeological superintendency.

 Then some dealers are proposing old manufactures, textiles, jewels, and sculptures coming from Africa and Asia.
 There are more collectors of these manufacturers.
 It is not so easy to understand the value and sometimes the meaning of the objects.
 But for this reason, there are experts ready to tell you more.
-The collections of artworks are growing with the other cultures products.
+The collections of artworks are growing with other cultures’ products.
 It is very interesting to discover the art of other countries and continents, not only from Italy and Europe.
-To go to this type of exhibitions is like to have an art lesson and to explore better the history.
+To go to this type of exhibition is like to have an art lesson and to explore better history.

-Unfortunately, the world of art is made also by people without competences.
+Unfortunately, the world of art is made also by people without competencies.
 Ready to propose fake objects or to ask you a lot of money for something damaged and without real value.
-Some of them were present in Italian Fine Art exhibition.
+Some of them are present in Italian fine art exhibitions.
 So it should be better to do a refined selection.
 This is the only big dislike.
-Then I have also a suggestion for the organizers.
-I share it here.